margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I have also found God to be at my right hand in situations, voicing the Truth, and uplifting with the right ideas.

 ## Relationship to Spirituality ##
 * Appreciate the architecture of all the churches in the community.
-Learning about a dual language church.
+* Learn about a dual language church.

 ## Individual/Society ##
 *I believe* "each individual is a link in the chain - if that link fell, the chain would break." [in 2009, 2010]